davidcarboni/restolino-example/README.md

 Software that's not clear to understand, quick to change and ultimately straightforward to rewrite or retire is legacy.

-*If you want to actually build things, pick technology that's smart enough to stay out of your way.*
+*If you want to actually build things, then pick technology that's smart enough to stay out of your way.*